Camps and Excursion Policy

 Behaviour expectations

 Students participating in camps and excursions are required to cooperate and display appropriate behaviour to ensure the camp or excursion is a safe, positive and educational experience for all students involved.
-Students are expected to uphold our school values of Trust, Engage and Respect.

-Parents/carers will be notified if their child is in danger of losing the privilege to participate in an excursion or camp due to behaviour that does not meet the standards of behaviour set out in the school’s Student Wellbeing and Engagement Policy and Mobile Phone Policy.
+Parents/carers will be notified if their child is in danger of losing the privilege to participate in an excursion or camp due to behaviour that does not meet the standards of behaviour set out in the school’s Student Wellbeing and Engagement Policy.
 The decision to exclude a student will be made by the Principal or Assistant Principal, in consultation with the Organising Teacher.
 Both the parent/carer and the student will be informed of this decision prior to the camp or excursion.

-If on a camp or excursion the Teacher in Charge considers an individual student’s behaviour does not meet required standards, then the Principal or their nominee may determine that a student should return home during the camp or excursion.
+If on a camp or excursion the Teacher in Charge considers an individual student’s behaviour does not meet required standards, then the principal or their nominee may determine that a student should return home during the camp or excursion.
 In these circumstances the parent/carer is responsible for the collection of the student and any costs associated with this.

 Electronic Devices